 St. Mary’s Catholic Academy – History Curriculum Statement

 At St. Mary’s Catholic Academy, we want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best in order to fulfil their God-given talents.
-We firmly believe that the recipe for success is high quality first-wave teaching in History, which is central to the life of our happy, caring school.
+We firmly believe that the recipe for success is high quality first-wave teaching in History, which is central to the life of our happy, caring Academy.

 Intent – What we are trying to achieve?

 • Our principal aim is that children leave St. Mary’s Catholic Academy with a wide range of happy and rich memories in History formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in History as an on-going process not a one-off event.